MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-standard-control-with-xaml-islands.md

 ## Define a XamlApplication class in a UWP app project

-Next, add a UWP app project to the same solution as your WPF project.
-You will revise the default `App` class in this project to derive from the [Microsoft.Toolkit.Win32.UI.XamlHost.XamlApplication](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/tree/master/Microsoft.Toolkit.Win32.UI.XamlApplication) class provided by the Windows Community Toolkit.
-For more information about the purpose of this class, see [this section](#required-components).
+Next, add a UWP app project to your solution and revise the default `App` class in this project to derive from the [Microsoft.Toolkit.Win32.UI.XamlHost.XamlApplication](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/tree/master/Microsoft.Toolkit.Win32.UI.XamlApplication) class provided by the Windows Community Toolkit.

+> [!NOTE]
+> Although this step isn't required for hosting a first-party UWP control, your app needs the `XamlApplication` object to support the full range of XAML Island scenarios, including hosting custom UWP controls.
+Therefore, we recommend that you always define a `XamlApplication` object in any solution in which you are using XAML Islands.

 1. In **Solution Explorer**, right-click the solution node and select **Add** -> **New Project**.
 2. Add a **Blank App (Universal Windows)** project to your solution.
 Make sure the target version and minimum version are both set to **Windows 10, version 1903** or later.